javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/4-for-even/solution.md

 }
 ```

-We use the "modulo" `%` to get the remainder and check for the evenness here.
+We use the "modulo" operator `%` to get the remainder and check for the evenness here.